Gonzaga has been the best program in college basketball except for that one little thing

 That might perk the ears of any coach of a No. 8 or No. 9 seed that gets stationed on a bracket opposite Gonzaga in Portland (first two rounds), striving to get to San Francisco (Sweet 16 and Elite Eight).

-His team had just exhibited why such talk seems acceptable, by weathering San Francisco (24-9) and St. Mary’s (25-7), two tournament-bound teams in a league risen to combat near-eternal derision driven in part by eternal Eastern bias.
-When inconvenienced against St. Mary’s, a 12-point lead pared to two with 7:20 left and Holmgren seated with four fouls, Gonzaga had other shiny guys.
+His team had just exhibited why such talk seems acceptable, by weathering San Francisco (24-9) and Saint Mary's (25-7), two tournament-bound teams in a league risen to combat near-eternal derision driven in part by eternal Eastern bias.
+When inconvenienced against Saint Mary's, a 12-point lead pared to two with 7:20 left and Holmgren seated with four fouls, Gonzaga had other shiny guys.

 Guards Andrew Nembhard, the mainstay from that risen basketball source everyone calls Canada, and Bolton, from Massanutten Military Academy in Virginia and then Penn State and then Iowa State, led it through the mire and above the muck.
 Then Nembhard talked like Gonzagans talk, speaking of “trying to read the game,” and “keeping my head down,” and, “I love making plays for this team,” and, after the Most Outstanding Player award, “I’m not big on getting recognition, it’s nice to get recognition every so often.”